Smart meter: Server Infrastructure for Smart Meter AMI

+Data Analytics

+Data analytics for smart meters leverages machine learning to extract insights from energy consumption data.
+Key applications include demand forecasting, dynamic pricing, Energy Disaggregation, and fault detection, enabling optimized grid performance and personalized energy management.
+These techniques drive efficiency, cost savings, and sustainability in modern energy systems.

+"Energy Disaggregation, or the breakdown of your energy use based on specific appliances or devices", is an exploratory technique for analyzing energy consumption in households, commercial buildings, and industrial settings.
+By using data from a single energy meter, it employs algorithms and machine learning to estimate individual appliance usage without separate monitors.
+Known as Non-Intrusive Load Monitoring (NILM), this emerging method offers insights into energy efficiency, helping users optimize usage and reduce costs.
+While promising, energy disaggregation is still being refined for accuracy and scalability as part of smart energy management innovations.

 Data management

 The other critical technology for smart meter systems is the information technology at the utility that integrates the Smart Meter networks with utility applications, such as billing and CIS.
 This includes the Meter Data Management system.

 It also is essential for smart grid implementations that power line communication (PLC) technologies used within the home over a Home Area Network (HAN), are standardized and compatible.
 The HAN allows HVAC systems and other household appliances to communicate with the smart meter, and from there to the utility.
 Currently there are several broadband or narrowband standards in place, or being developed, that are not yet compatible.
 To address this issue, the National Institute for Standards and Technology (NIST) established the PAP15 group, which studies and recommends coexistence mechanisms with a focus on the harmonization of PLC Standards for the HAN.
 The objective of the group is to ensure that all PLC technologies selected for the HAN coexist as a minimum.
 The two leading broadband PLC technologies selected are the HomePlug AV / IEEE 1901 and ITU-T G.hn technologies.
 Technical working groups within these organizations are working to develop appropriate coexistence mechanisms.
 The HomePlug Powerline Alliance has developed a new standard for smart grid HAN communications called the HomePlug Green PHY specification.
 It is interoperable and coexistent with the widely deployed HomePlug AV technology and with the latest IEEE 1901 global Standard and is based on Broadband OFDM technology.
 ITU-T commissioned in 2010 a new project called G.hnem, to address the home networking aspects of energy management, built upon existing Low Frequency Narrowband OFDM technologies.

-The Google.org's PowerMeter, until its demise in 2011, was able to use a smart meter for tracking electricity usage, as can eMeter' Energy Engage as in, for example, the PowerCentsDC(TM) demand response program.